Module 3: Pitched roof insulation

 Due to the high density and ability to store and release moisture, the sarking boards can store significant amounts of moisture without any detriment to their conductivity and also without causing any damage to the boards themselves.
 This helps keep roof timbers dry and preserve structural timbers, both new and historic.

 The sarking boards tend to be long and thin in their sizing to enable fast installation and are suitable for all common UK rafter spacings as their T&G profiled edges mean that they do not need to join on rafters.
-Their densities vary widely from 140kg/m3 (Pavatherm Plus and Beltermo Ultra) up to 270kg/m3 (UdiTOP), depending on manufacturer and cost.
+Their densities vary widely from the 180kg/m3 Beltermo Ultra wood fibre sarking board up to the 270kg/m3 UdiTOP wood fibre sarking board, depending on manufacturing process used and cost.
 If acoustic absorption and decrement delay are important then the denser boards will be more suitable.
 However, if U-value and space is more important then the lower density boards, which have lower thermal conductivities, will be more suitable.

 For pitched roofs below 20 degrees with a slate or tile covering, the roof build-up is the same as for the steeper pitches but all of the joints of the wood fibre sarking boards must be taped or sealed to prevent water penetrating the joints.
 Alternatively, a breather membrane with all of the joints well sealed can be used to cover the wood fibre sarking boards prior to application of the counter battens.

-Flexible wood fibre products, such as SteicoFlex, are typically cut for rafters at 600mm centres but some manufacturers also stock insulation cut for rafters at 400mm centres.
-They are also only designed for solid timber so if you’re using I-joists for the roof then the web of the joist will need to be insulated to the full width and depth of the joist prior to installing the flexible wood fibre insulation.
+Flexible wood fibre products, such as SteicoFlex, are typically cut for 50mm solid timber rafters at 400mm or 600mm centres.
+Because they are only designed for solid timber if you’re using I-joists for the roof then the web of the joist will need to be insulated to the full width and depth of the joist prior to installing the flexible wood fibre insulation.
+These can be bought pre-insulated or insulated by adding 20 or 30mm layers of SteicoFlex to the web of the joist.

 When sizing the insulation for the joists it is important not to leave any air gaps in the structure as this allows heat to escape through air movement, reducing the effectiveness of the insulation.
 For example, if you’re using a 145mm rafter then you should install 150mm flexible wood fibre insulation and not 140mm, to ensure there are no air gaps.

-Flexible wood fibre insulation is much more dense than mineral or glass wool or sheep’s wool and so when you press it between the rafters it will not tend to leave depressions where you have pressed it in.
+Flexible wood fibre insulation is much more dense than mineral or glass wool or sheep’s wool and so when you press it between the rafters it will not tend to leave depressions where you have pressed it in, ensuring you achieve your calculated performance.

 However, it should also not be squashed hard down, such as by walking on it, as it will tend not to come back to the same shape quite as easily as glass or mineral wool.